 Yes.
-Non-Resident Indians (NRIs) and Overseas Citizens of India (OCI) are permitted to purchase residential and commercial properties in India under RBI and FEMA regulations.
+Non-Resident Indians and Overseas Citizens of India can purchase residential and commercial properties in India, subject to RBI rules for NRI property and FEMA regulations.

 NRIs are allowed to purchase residential plots in approved plotted developments but cannot buy agricultural land, plantation property or farmhouses unless inherited.

 Yes.
-NRIs can invest in residential plots offered by EARA Group subject to compliance with RBI and FEMA regulations.
+NRIs can invest in residential plots offered by EARA Group, subject to compliance with FEMA regulations for NRI plots, RBI guidelines, and applicable project approvals.

-No. NRIs can complete the purchase process remotely by appointing a trusted representative through Power of Attorney (PoA).
+No. NRIs can complete the purchase process remotely by appointing a trusted representative through Power of Attorney for NRI India transactions.

 Payments must be made through NRE accounts, NRO accounts or inward remittance via approved banking channels according to RBI guidelines.